Dr Judith Johnson

-One stream of Judith's work investigates the process of breaking bad or unexpected news in healthcare contexts.
+One stream of Dr Johnson's work investigates the process of breaking bad or unexpected news in healthcare contexts.
 Her work in this area suggests that news delivery is a frequent but challenging occurence for healthcare professionals.
-She is now working to develop interventions which can be delivered to support health staff with this task, with an aim to improving experiences for both staff and patients.
+She is now evaluating whether communication coaching could be a useful intervention and whether it might improve experiences for both staff and patients.

 Current research students:

 Louisa Burton, PhD student: Patients and relatives express dissatisfaction with information provision following a stroke, specifically information about the timing and extent of recovery.
 Louisa's research aims to develop an intervention to enable staff in acute inpatient stroke wards to discuss recovery in a format that meets the needs of stroke survivors and their families.
 Her work is funded by the Stroke Association.

 Tmam Al Ghunaim, PhD student: Tmam's PhD research is focusing upon the links between surgeon wellbeing and burnout and the quality and safety of patient care.
 Her work is funded by the government of Saudi Arabia.

 Khalid Alshahrani, PhD student: Ambulance paramedics work under stressful conditions and regularly attend potentially traumatic events.
 Khalid's research aims to develop and test a psychological intervention to enable paramedics to cope with these experiences.
 His work is funded by the government of Saudi Arabia.

 Cristina Harney, PhD student: Cristina's research aims to investigate the impact of listening to music on mood.
 She will test whether a brief music intervention may be feasible, acceptable and effective for reducing anxiety levels in individuals reporting heightened anxiety.
 Her work is funded by the University of Leeds.